bendory/tekton-gke/gke-autopilot.md

 # Using GKE Autopilot with Tekton

-At this time, you can't seem to create Autopilot clusters using `gcloud`, you have to use the Cloud Console instead.

-In order for Tekton's webhook validation to work correctly, you need to create a GKE Autopilot cluster at version v1.21.4 or later.
-At this time, this means selecting the **Rapid** release channel, instead of the default **Stable** release channel.
+You can create an Autopilot cluster like this: `gcloud container clusters create-auto ...`; see [docs](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create-auto).

-After you create a GKE Autopilot cluster at version v1.21.4 or later, you can [install Tekton](https://tekton.dev/docs/pipelines/install/) in the normal manner.
+After you create your GKE Autopilot cluster, you can [install Tekton](https://tekton.dev/docs/pipelines/install/) in the normal manner.

 ## Using Spot Pods